ceejpineda/ceejpineda/README.md

 Hi!
 What made you go here!?

 I'm @ceejpineda.
-A tryhard programmer who will going build something great in time by getting better 1% per day.
+A tryhard programmer who will build something great in time by getting better 1% per day.

 - 👀 I’m interested in:
   -